benwiley4000/jazzerbot/README.md

 # jazzerbot
 User-Customized Jazz Improvisation Generation

+Created by Ben Wiley

+NOTE FROM THE PROJECT AUTHOR:
+   I created this project during my sophomore year of high school, with four months' experience programming in Java, and scant understanding of community motifs like object-oriented programming and code readability.
+Structurally, Jazzerbot is not my best work.

 JazzerBot is a program written in Java that was originally created for a high school science competition.
 It gives the user tools to generate simple, improvised jazz solos over a standard blues progression.

 JazzerBot has the following features as of v2.35: